ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 People tell us that Ubuntu MATE is stable.
 You may, or may not, agree.

-## What changed since the Ubuntu MATE 16.04 LTS release?
+# What changed since the Ubuntu MATE 16.04 LTS release?

 Just about everything.
 Ubuntu MATE 18.04 is rammed to the rafters with new features and improvements compared to 16.04.

-### MATE Desktop 1.20.1
+## MATE Desktop 1.20.1

-The MATE Desktop has transitioned from the GTK 2.24 based MATE 1.12 to the very latest the GTK 3.22 based MATE 1.20.1.
+The MATE Desktop has transitioned from the GTK 2.24 based MATE 1.12 to the very latest MATE 1.20.1 based on GTK 3.22.

 As [you may have seen, MATE Desktop 1.20 was released in February 2018](http://mate-desktop.org/blog/2018-02-07-mate-1-20-released/) and offers some significant improvements: